Search

 • This statement can be analyzed as misleading , because it suggests that the agent assumes independent editorial responsibility.

-The DGCCRF could, in the long term, take an interest in this practice if it believes that it misleads consumers .
-Some professionals even fear mandatory legal clarification , which would put an end to this type of formulation.
+The DGCCRF (French Directorate General for Competition Policy, Consumer Affairs and Fraud Control) could eventually investigate this practice if it deems it misleading to consumers .
+Some professionals even fear mandatory legal clarification , which would put an end to this type of wording.

 5.5.
 The impact on the image of the profession

-• Should we modernize real estate communication by putting advisors more at the forefront, as the networks want?
+• Should real estate communication be modernized by putting more emphasis on advisors, as the networks would like?

-• Or should we, on the contrary, preserve clarity and legal rigor , as traditional agencies demand?
+• Or should we instead preserve clarity and legal rigor , as traditional agencies demand?

-This divergence reveals a fundamental tension in French real estate: on the one hand, the search for flexibility and personalization ; on the other, the demand for security and transparency .
+This divergence reveals a fundamental tension in the French real estate sector: on one side, the search for flexibility and personalization ; on the other, the demand for security and transparency .

-Many fear that the proliferation of ambiguous terms will undermine the image of the profession in the eyes of the general public, who demand simplicity and trust above all.
+Many fear that the proliferation of ambiguous terms will weaken the image of the profession in the eyes of the general public, who above all demand simplicity and trust.

-The statement "Advertisement written under the editorial responsibility of..." raises many questions.
-It highlights a gap between the legal reality , established by the Hoguet law, and the commercial practices of the networks of agents.
-The future of this wording could involve clarifications, both from the professional players and the authorities.
+The phrase "Advertisement written under the editorial responsibility of…" raises numerous questions.
+It highlights a discrepancy between the legal reality , as defined by the Hoguet Law, and the business practices of agent networks.
+The future of this wording may require clarification from both industry professionals and regulatory authorities.

 6.1.
 A necessary legal clarification

-To date, the Hoguet law clearly establishes that responsibility for advertisements lies with the holder of the professional card .
+To date, the Hoguet Law clearly establishes that the responsibility for advertisements lies with the holder of the professional card .
 However, the current wording suggests that the agent is himself responsible for drafting and distributing the advertisement.

-• A legislative or regulatory development could explicitly prohibit this type of ambiguous wording.
+• A legislative or regulatory change could explicitly prohibit this type of ambiguous wording.

-• Failing this, an official reminder from the DGCCRF or the National Council for Real Estate Transactions and Management (CNTGI) could clarify the rules for presenting legal notices on advertisements.
+• Failing that, an official reminder from the DGCCRF or the National Council for Real Estate Transactions and Management (CNTGI) could clarify the rules for presenting legal information on advertisements.

-• One option would be to impose a standardized mention, for example:
+• One approach would be to impose a standardized label, for example:

-“Advertisement published on behalf of [Name of professional card holder], written by [Name of agent], independent commercial agent.”
+"Advertisement published on behalf of [Name of professional card holder], written by [Name of agent], independent sales agent."

-This would make it possible to clearly distinguish the legal responsibility from the editorial role.
+This would clearly distinguish the legal responsibility from the editorial role.

-To remain credible and avoid any legal risk, networks would be well advised to adopt an internal communications charter .
+To remain credible and avoid any legal risk, networks would benefit from adopting an internal communication charter .

-• This charter could set a framework for how announcements should be signed and presented.
+• This charter could establish a framework for how announcements should be signed and presented.

-• By giving more visibility to the consumer, the networks would gain in confidence and legitimacy .
+• By giving consumers more transparency, networks would gain trust and legitimacy .

-• They could also support their agents with legal and marketing training to make them aware of the limits of their status.
+• They could also support their agents with legal and marketing training to raise their awareness of the limitations of their status.

-In practice, it is not a question of restricting the visibility of agents, but of avoiding confusion between commercial role and legal responsibility.
+In practice, it is not about restricting the visibility of agents, but about avoiding confusion between commercial role and legal responsibility.

 Traditional agencies can turn this situation into an advantage.

-• They have a clear advantage: their legally recognized status and their direct responsibility .
+• They have a clear advantage: their legally recognised status and their direct responsibility .

-• By promoting this security to sellers and buyers (“Your ad is guaranteed by an agency holding the professional card”), they can differentiate themselves from the networks.
+• By emphasizing this security to sellers and buyers ("Your ad is guaranteed by an agency holding a professional license"), they can differentiate themselves from networks.

 • They can also use this controversy to reinforce their image of professionalism and seriousness .

-In other words, rather than just denouncing the practice, traditional agencies could use it as a positive marketing argument .
+In other words, rather than simply denouncing the practice, traditional agencies could use it as a positive marketing argument .

 6.4.
 For customers: a requirement for clarity

-For consumers, the challenge is simple: knowing who to contact in the event of a problem .
+From the consumer's perspective, the issue is simple: knowing who to contact in case of a problem .

-• If an ad contains an error, who is responsible: the agent or the network?
+• If an advertisement contains an error, who is responsible: the agent or the network?

 • If a buyer feels cheated, who should they sue: the advisor or the cardholder?